demisto/content/Packs/VirusTotal/Integrations/VirusTotal_V3_Premium/README.md

 2 commands matches the commands in *VirusTotal - Private API* and therefore, it is recommended to use the new commands in *VirusTotal Premium - (API v3)*.
 - **vt-private-search-file**
 - **vt-private-download-file**

+## Report commands alternatives / Enrichment
+To enrich indicators, you can use the *VirusTotal (API v3)* integration reputation commands.

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.